 Tasty controversy sells, that’s for sure.
 And even more so when two fight themselves like peacocks.
 Hospodi did not really thrill this crew.
 But this record here did, for sure.
 We truly enjoyed its meaty airs, its mature Black Metal, and confident style.
 This is a truly fitting sophomore album to a stellar debut in 2015.
 And the second album in a row of this band that features on the RockmusicRaider top 10.
 Chapeau!

 Insomnium – Heart Like a Grave

 If you look for comfortable Melodic Death Metal, you will never be wrong with Insomnium.
 Again for this edition, the band got us a pretty hefty dose of their medicine.
 Well-known patterns, heavy growling, and melodics galore.
 Only this time, the band increased the energy levels to unknown volt levels.
 Not something that we have seen before with this band.
 But we – for sure – hope that they maintain that drive well into the future.
 It really becomes them.

 Their last album Delirium already showed promise.
 But Black Anima blows all this out of the water.
 Both vocalists – Cristina Scabbia and Andrea Ferro – knocked themselves out with a pretty atomic vitamin boost.
 And the outcome is true Lacuna Coil, but at somewhat cosmic energy levels compared to whatever came before Delirium.
 This is one stellar feat by a band that I thought would not be able to improve.
 There, another one that we got wrong.

-And that’s it again for this Top 10 edition.
+And that’s it again for the 2019 Top 10 edition.
 We are truly looking forward to 2020 and its rocky delights.
 So, stay with us and stay tuned for upcoming stellar reviews and news from this hard-working crew.